Abhayanker/invictusassignment/README.md

-## EXAMPLE SHOING WHEN VALUE IS ENTERED "10"-:
+## EXAMPLE SHOWING WHEN VALUE IS ENTERED "10"-:

 <img src="screenshot4.PNG">